top of page

 4. Is inner knee pain when running always a sign of a Meniscus tear?

-• No. Pain on the inside of your knee when running is usually caused by long-term problems like Pes Anserine Bursitis (swelling of a small cushion in the knee) or issues with how your kneecap moves because of muscle imbalances.
-These problems can be treated with physical therapy.
+• No. Pain on the inside of your knee when running is usually caused by long-term issues like Pes Anserine Bursitis (swelling of a small cushion in the knee) or problems with how your kneecap moves due to muscle imbalances.
+These issues can often be treated with physical therapy.

 5. What's the difference between inner knee pain from an MCL injury versus a Meniscus tear?

-• Pain from an MCL injury is usually felt right on the ligament and can make your knee feel unstable or wobbly.
+• Pain from an MCL injury is usually felt directly over the ligament and can make your knee feel unstable or wobbly.
 Pain from a Meniscus tear is often felt along the joint line and can cause your knee to click, lock, or catch.

 Comments